mweel1/usa_high_level/grants/micro-industrial-revolution/index.md

 Environment protections will be part of the licensing processes.

 One could also imagine with the B2B networks that are setup, raw materials could come into various local warehousing and then manufactured by small businesses owners of these micro-industrial systems.

+All hardware devices (wash machine) must have interfaces from hardware to software to be repairable and changeable.